thisago's blog

 Table of Contents

 Suicide is polemic topic.
 It brings uncomfortable thoughts and mental images, it induces a defensive and reactive state of mind.
+But I'd like to criticize the common propaganda against suicide, and present a deeper level of it, which I adopt for myself.

-I know, the world is pain, sometimes feels like a curse, but giving up never was a strategy.
+The life is pain, sometimes feels like a curse, but giving up never was a strategy.

 If not the next generation, so what?

-For everything has a end, so what could be the most sustainable and long-lasting goal that survives after us?
+If everything has a end, what could be the most sustainable and long-lasting goal that survives after us?
+Or oversimplifying: Which is the safest investment for our finite energy?

 I can't see any active with higher potential for growth than humans.
 Investing on it, we can even workaround the end of death, guiding the next team bring our flag even farther.